Khatchi/Quizfy/README.md

 ```bash
 python3 api/app.py
 ```
-3. Access the web application in your browser at `http://localhost:5000/home`
+3. Access the web application in your browser at [link text] (http://localhost:5000/home)

 ## Features
 - User Registration: Users can create a new account by providing their email and password.